Tejas1510/Athavani/README.md

 - Like a Particular Memory
 - Fetch all Memory at a Time

-The Frontend has been deployed on Netlify
-The Backend has been deployed on Herroku

 ## ⭐ Getting Started

 Refer to the following articles on the basics of Git and Github and can also contact the Project Mentors, in case you are stuck: